The Water and Sewer Department is responsible for the operation and maintenance of the Township’s water and wastewater facilities.

 - Slip lining thousands of linear feet of sewer lines to repair cracked or broken joints.

-- Using recently purchased TV inspection equipment to see inside sewer lines and identify sources of infiltration.
-This past year over 20,000 linear feet of sewer lines were TV inspected.
+- Using TV inspection equipment to see the inside of sewer lines and identify sources of infiltration.
+Approximately 20,000 linear feet of sewer lines are TV inspected annually.
 Click here to see what the inside of a sewer line looks like.

 - Repairing broken sewer clean-outs.